Car Shaking While Driving + Check Engine Light

 4. Ignition Problem

 Worn spark plugs or weak ignition coils can make the engine fire unevenly while driving.
 This is especially common when the problem feels worse during acceleration, merging, or climbing a hill.
+For a closer spark-plug-specific explanation, see Can Bad Spark Plugs Cause Shaking? .

-5. Drivetrain, Wheel, or Tire Problem
+5. Drivetrain or Load-Related Problem

 When It Is Not Safe to Keep Driving